ZheMann/vcmi/README.md

 To create frame and video predictions, we first create two csv-files for every model in the input directory:

 1. In `predict_frames.py`, frames are predicted by the ConstrainedNet and subsequently saved to a csv-file.
 2. In `predict_videos.py`, the frame prediction csv-file (produced in step 1.) is loaded and used to predict videos by the majority vote.
-Video predictions are saved in a separate csv-file.
+Video predictions are saved to a separate csv-file.

-This results in `K` frame prediction csv-files and `K` video prediction csv-files where `K` represents the number of models in the input directory.
+This eventually results in `K` frame prediction csv-files and `K` video prediction csv-files where `K` represents the number of models in the input directory.
 To visualize the prediction results, we have to calculate the statistics for every frame and video csv-file, which is done as follows:

 3. In `frame_prediction_statistics.py`, frame statistics (averages per scenarios, platforms, etc.) are generated for every frame prediction csv-file.
 4. In `video_prediction_statistics.py`, video statistics (averages per scenarios, platforms, etc.) are generated for every frame prediction csv-file.